dyn4j/dyn4j.github.io/_posts/2010-09-11-a-few-services-ago.md

   - Bible
   - One God
 ---
 A few services ago we had one of our Youth Ministers preach.
-The topic wasn&#8217;t necessarily about the Biblical teaching of One God, however some verses used in the sermon really stand out:
+The topic wasn't necessarily about the Biblical teaching of One God, however some verses used in the sermon really stand out:

 John 14:26
 But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your rememberance, whatsoever I have said unto you.